exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 Please download and save the latest assembled (with all dependencies included) jar file from the [Github Releases][gh-releases].

-Please ensure that the SHA256 sum of the downloaded jar is same as the checksum provided together with the jar file.
+Please ensure that the SHA256 sum of the downloaded jar is the same as the checksum provided together with the jar file.

-To check the SHA256 sum of downloaded jar, run the command:
+To check the SHA256 sum of the downloaded jar, run the command:

 ```sh
 sha256sum exasol-kafka-connector-extension-<VERSION>.jar